y3E/CTF_Writeups/Writeup 1 (Doubly Dangerous).md

 0x08048645 <+62>:	fucomip st,st(1)
 ```

-the program is referencing the variable ebp-0xc, we need to find the value until the value ebp-0xc overflow :
+the program is referencing the variable ebp-0xc and then comparing with the value in address 0x804876c, we need to find a value until the value of ebp-0xc overflow :

 ```
 python -c "print 'a'*60" > weq